youwen5/web/routes/cv/common.typ

 #import "./pesha.typ": *

 #let render-cv(long: false) = [
   I’m passionate about _design_---in all its facets---including systems, web, graphics, typography, and more.
-I love working on hard problems.
+I love hacking on hard problems.

   #context {
     if target() == "html" {